Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 was down.
 We submitted an issue to the creators git repo and saw we weren't the only ones having this issue.
 If this issue persists we won't be able to utilize Docker and will have to find another method of distribution.
 ![dockerError](https://raw.githubusercontent.com/Gus-Siegel/ProjectPassword/main/Deliverables/Submitted/DockerIssue.png)
+Message Ana with this issue on Sunday at 2:15 pm.

 ## Licensing (Eddie)

 Inform the license you adopted for your source code (remember to configure GitHub accordingly).
 Explain why you adopted this license.